Ducks vs. Bruins: Betting Trends, Odds, Advanced Stats

 Ducks Betting Insights

-- Anaheim was 1-8 as an underdog of +200 or longer on the moneyline last season.
+- Anaheim has not entered a game this season with longer moneyline odds than +260.

-- Oddsmakers have implied, based on the moneyline in this matchup, that the Ducks have a 33.3% chance to win.
+- The sportsbooks' moneyline implies a 27.8% chance of victory for the Ducks.

-- Last season, 52 games Anaheim played finished with more than 6 goals.
+- Anaheim has played only one game this season that ended with more than 6 goals.

 Ducks vs Bruins Additional Info